 Several car companies have created their own sounds, especially for cars marketed outside the United States.

-, and as I write it's the 13th most emailed story at the paper.
-I guess people really get caught up in the possibilities of this.
+I wrote a New York Times piece on this topic, and judging from the response, it's clear people really get caught up in the possibilities.
 If car owners can just get control over the process and customize their sounds, the "cartones" industry will be born, and soon people will be spending tens of millions of dollars on them.
 Of course, there are also an amazing number of possible pitfalls.
 Can you imagine using Rick James' "Superfreak" as your cartone, and then waking up your neighbor when you get home from a party at 3 a.m.?

 This is a serious subject, though.
 Plug-in hybrid cars and battery EVs are super-quiet, and a study at the University of California, Riverside concludes that people listening to recordings on headphones can hear a regular gas car coming from 28 feet away, but a hybrid in battery mode only when it's seven feet away.
-Yikes!

 My guess is that they will eventually be standardized so your mind will automatically register "electric car" when you hear it.
 And that's probably a good thing to reduce the mayhem on the roads.

 Editor's note: This story has been updated with new information since it was first published in October 2009.